rigelrozanski/dotfiles/README.md

 ### License

-Cobra is released under the Apache 2.0 license.
+RigeVIM is released under the Apache 2.0 license.